clalancette/pycdlib/docs/README.md

 As is the case in other examples, we close out the PyCdlib object, and print out the data we extracted.

 ### Create a bootable ISO (El Torito)
-This example will show how to create a bootable ISO, also known as an "El Torito" ISO.
+This example will show how to create a bootable [El Torito](#el-torito) ISO.
 Here's the complete code for the example:

 ```
 import StringIO